What we will cover

 - Emotional is an underplayed hand

-What are the benefits of Spotify advertising?
+What is Spotify advertising?

 “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-Google Ads can be extremely effective when used in the right way for the right kinds of products and services.
+By comparison, Google Ads can be extremely effective when used in the right way for the right kinds of products and services.
 But it’s not the only game in town and when looking for a bump in brand awareness and familiarity, little text ads doled out by machines against competitive keywords is most definitely unemotional.

 Research shows that Spotify advertising can make brands seem genuine, innovative, smart and trustworthy but it also has some subtle benefits found traditionally in above-the-line channels.
 When’s the last time you made an emotional connection with a Text Ad?